Mass splittings of SU(3) baryons within a chiral soliton model: Introduction

-In addition to the $\Theta^+$ baryon, the GRAAL experiment~\cite{Kuznetsov:2004gy,Kuznetsov:2006de,Kuznetsov:2006kt} has found a new nucleon-like resonance around $1.67$ GeV from $\eta$ photoproduction off the deutron in the neutron channel.
+In addition to the $\Theta^{+}$ baryon, the GRAAL experiment~\cite{Kuznetsov:2004gy,Kuznetsov:2006de,Kuznetsov:2006kt} has found a new nucleon-like resonance around $1.67$ GeV from $\eta$ photoproduction off the deutron in the neutron channel.
 The decay width was measured to be around $40$ MeV.
 However, Fermi-motion being effects excluded, this decay width may decrease~\cite{Fix:2007st}.
-References~\cite{Kuznetsov:2004gy,Kuznetsov:2006de, Kuznetsov:2006kt} have shown that the resonant structure was not seen in the quasi-free proton channel.
-Note that this newly found $N^*$ resonance is consistent with the theoretical predictions~\cite{Diakonov:2003jj,Arndt:2003ga} of non-strange exotic baryons.
+References~\cite{Kuznetsov:2004gy,Kuznetsov:2006de,Kuznetsov:2006kt} have shown that the resonant structure was not seen in the quasi-free proton channel.
+Note that this newly found $N^{*}$ resonance is consistent with the theoretical predictions~\cite{Diakonov:2003jj,Arndt:2003ga} of non-strange exotic baryons.
 Moreover, the narrow width and its dependence on the initial isospin state are the typical characteristics for the photo-excitation of the non-strange antidecuplet pentaquark~\cite{Polyakov:2003dx,Kim:2005gz}.
-Very recently, a new analysis of the free proton GRAAL data~\cite{Kuznetsov:2007dy,Kuznetsov:2008gm,Kuznetsov:2010as, Kuznetsov:2008hj,Kuznetsov:2008ii} has revealed a resonance structure with a mass around 1685 MeV and width $\Gamma\leq 15$ MeV.
+Very recently, a new analysis of the free proton GRAAL data~\cite{Kuznetsov:2007dy,Kuznetsov:2008gm,Kuznetsov:2010as,Kuznetsov:2008hj,Kuznetsov:2008ii} has revealed a resonance structure with a mass around 1685 MeV and width $\Gamma\leq15$ MeV.
 However, we have to mention that the results of Ref.~\cite{Kuznetsov:2007dy} do not agree with those of Ref.~\cite{Bartalini:2007fg}.
 For a detailed discussion of this discrepancy, we refer to Ref~\cite{Kuznetsov:2008gm}.
-This newly found $N^*$ was confirmed by the LNS-GeV-$\gamma$ collaboration~\cite{tohoku,tohoku2}: $1670$ MeV with a width $\Gamma\leq 50$ MeV in the $\gamma d\to \eta pn$ reaction.
-The CB-ELSA collaboration~\cite{CBELSA} has also announced an evidence for this $N^*$ resonance in line with those of GRAAL and LNS-GeV-$\gamma$.
+The CB-ELSA collaboration~\cite{CBELSA} has also announced an evidence for this newly found $N^{*}$ resonance in line with that of GRAAL.
 All these experimental facts are consistent with the results for the transition magnetic moments in the $\chi$QSM~\cite{Polyakov:2003dx,Kim:2005gz} and phenomenological analysis for the non-strange pentaquark baryons~\cite{Azimov:2005jj}.
-Based on these results, theoretical calculations of the $\gamma N\to \eta N$ reaction~\cite{Choi:2005ki,Choi:2007gy} describe qualitatively well the GRAAL data.
-In Refs.~\cite{Arndt:2003ga,non_strange_partner2} the non-strange partners of the $\Theta^+$ were also studied, results of which are comparable with those in this work.
+Based on these results, theoretical calculations of the $\gamma N\to\eta N$ reaction~\cite{Choi:2005ki,Choi:2007gy} describe qualitatively well the GRAAL data.
+In Refs.~\cite{Arndt:2003ga,non_strange_partner2} the non-strange partners of the $\Theta^{+}$ were also studied, results of which are comparable with those in this work.

 In the original predictions of the $\Theta^{+}$ mass from a chiral soliton model ($\chi$SM)~\cite{Diakonov:1997mm} the theoretical analyses are partially based on specific model calculations~\cite{Christov:1993ny,Blotz:1994wi}, while some dynamical parameters are fixed by the experimental masses of the baryon octet and decuplet and the empirical value of the $\pi N$ sigma term $\Sigma_{\pi N}$.
 In particular, the second moment of inertia~\cite{Blotz:1992br,Blotz:1992pw} of the chiral soliton known as $I_{2}$, which is an essential quantity to determine the shift of the antidecuplet center from the octet center in the chiral limit, is given only in a wide range: $0.43\,\mathrm{fm}\,<\, I_{2}\,<0.55\,\mathrm{fm}$, depending on specific models such as either the Skyrme model~\cite{Walliser:1992am,Walliser:1992vx} or the chiral quark-soliton model ($\chi$QSM)~\cite{Blotz:1992br,Blotz:1992pw}.
 Thus, some of model-dependent uncertainties are inherent in previous analyses of the SU(3) baryon masses.